TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/BignumLists.rst

-With big numbers - warning
+With Big Numbers - Warning
 ==========================

 *Source:* ::